gedonik/telegram-bot/README.md

-# Telefram-bot is a Vue application.
+# Telegram-bot is a Vue application.

 Frontend Vue app for customer.

 ## Installation